younggns/comparative-abusive-lang/README.md

 ## Training
 ### Traditional Machine Learning Models
 In order to report the baselines of feature engineering based machine learning models, we experimented with Naïve Bayes, Logistic Regression, Support Vector Machine, Random Forests, and Gradient Boosted Trees.
 All models were implemented using Scikit-learn packages.

+Go to the [model](./model) directory and run the following script with specified parameters.

 ### Neural Network Models